Today’s article is especially for those who perform for school groups, though this will benefit people who work with senior populations too.

 - 55,000 members(!) who use their service

-- There are only 170 Content Providers (people like you and me) currently offering programs there!!
+- There are less than 200 Content Providers (people like you and me) currently offering programs there!!

 How CILC Works